mstksg/inCode/copy/entries/singletons-4.md

 symbol, `++@#@$$$` be the type constructor that takes two arguments before returning a defunctionalization symbol, etc.

+Note also that the template haskell also generates `SingI` instances for all of your defunctionalization symbols, too --- more on that in a bit!

 Thoughts on Symbols
 -------------------